U.S. gold miner Allied Nevada files for bankruptcy

-VANCOUVER, March 10 (Reuters) - U.S.-based gold miner Allied Nevada Gold Corp filed for bankruptcy protection on Tuesday, buckling under a heavy debt load amid weaker metal prices.
+VANCOUVER (Reuters) - U.S.-based gold miner Allied Nevada Gold Corp ANV.TO ANV.A filed for bankruptcy protection on Tuesday, buckling under a heavy debt load amid weaker metal prices.

 Allied Nevada, which owns the Hycroft open pit gold and silver mine in Nevada, said in a statement it was filing to restructure its debt, which stood at $543 million at the end of September.